Notify me

 In painting, once there’s almost no emphasis left on the objects which can be symbolized, there’s only one place left to explore.

-And that only option once you’ve reached the limits of what lies inside the space of things that can be symbolized, is to let go of the use of symbols entirely . . .
+And that only option once you’ve reached the limits of what lies inside the space of things that can be symbolized, is to let go of the use of that accepted set of symbols entirely . . .

 This part of the journey is easier to see in the visual arts.
 It is abstract art, where the marks made are not used to represent a nameable object at all.
 This began with Vassily Kandinsky in 1910: